 Your effect size is the magnitude of the difference produced by your new scenario.
-In website optimization this is usually your conversion rate UPLIFT (the percentage increase in your conversion rate).
+In website optimization this is usually your CONVERSION RATE INCREASE or “UPLIFT” (the percentage increase in your conversion rate).

-If you knew in advance what the effect size of your experiment would be, you could calculate the sample size required to achieve AB test significance.
-However, in most cases, the effect size is unknown until midway through the test.
-That’s why Convertize predicts the days required your experiment to achieve significance at the same time as calculating the effect size of your test.
+In most cases, the effect size that your changes will produce is unknown until midway through the test.
+That’s why Convertize predicts the days required your experiment to achieve significance at the same time as calculating your Uplift and the Significance of your test.

 These are some A/B testing scenarios, based on common parameters…

-For a step-by-step guide to AB test significance and sample sizes, read this Introduction to A/B testing.
+For a step-by-step guide to running A/B tests, read this Introduction to A/B testing.

 If you have performed an A/B test and you want to calculate the significance of the results yourself, you can use this simple AB testing calculator.
 All you need to know is the number of visitors your pages have received and the number of conversions they have produced.
 The calculator assumes a confidence level of 95% (as this is the industry standard).